 Delivering outcomes for the community requires an agile and responsive organisation.
 We are proud of our strong advocacy on issues of community importance.
-We are committed to good governance, financial stewardship, championing authentic community engagement and enhancing our culture of continuous improvement.
+We are committed to good governance, financial stewardship, authentic community engagement and enhancing our culture of continuous improvement.

-Involving our community in decision-making is fundamental to the way Council functions.
-We are committed to community engagement that supports the building of respectful relationships that builds community capacity.
+Involving our community in decisionmaking is fundamental to the way Council functions.
+We are committed to community engagement that supports the building of respectful relationships and community capacity.

+Image: Yarra is committed to meaningful and genuine engagement with our community

 Hearing from a range of perspectives leads to sustainable decisions and encourages ownership and belonging from all parts of our community.
 Importantly, it ensures transparency, integrity and trust in Council processes.

 Council recognises that to deliver responsive and relevant services we need to continually adapt.
 We are committed to creating and delivering sustainable smart city approaches through innovation, data and connected technology.
-Yarra maintains an Open Data policy to provide up to date and regular information to our community.
+Yarra maintains an open data policy to provide up to date and regular information to our community.